Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis and its opponents have scored more than 227.5 points in 46 of 82 games this season.
+- Memphis' games this season have featured more combined points than this contest's total of 227.5 points 46 times.

-- The average point total in Memphis' games this year is 229.9, 2.4 more than this matchup's over/under.
+- Memphis has an average total of 229.9 in its outings this year, 2.4 more points than this matchup's over/under.

 - The Grizzlies are 40-42-0 against the spread this season.